Holy Wisdom Orthodox Mission

 The Very Reverend Archpriest Luke Uhl

-The Very Reverend Archpriest Luke Uhl is a retired Priest, attached to Holy Wisdom Parish.
+The Very Reverend Archpriest Luke Uhl is a retired Priest, assigned by Archbishop Benjamin as Interim Rector of Holy Wisdom Parish.

 Father Luke was born in Dallas, Texas.
 As a child his family moved to Mexico City, Mexico where he grew up.
 After his primary education in Mexico, the family moved to Houston, Texas.